 Apply foundation in the center of your face and blend it outward with a small amount.
 Choose the right shade of foundation, apply it properly, and set it for a flawless appearance.
 Taking the time to clean your face properly will ensure that dirt, oil, and previous makeup are removed.
 It is not recommended to apply foundation to skin that is flaky or uneven.
 Scrub your skin 2-3 times per week .
 Ensure your skin is smooth and even by using a facial toner each day after cleaning your face.
 It is recommended that all women apply a moisturizer that contains an SPF of 15 or higher before applying makeup.

-Though wearing foundation is one of the easiest ways to improve your complexion, applying it wrong can ruin an otherwise well-executed makeup look.
+Though wearing good foundation for face is one of the easiest ways to improve your complexion, applying it wrong can ruin an otherwise well-executed makeup look.
 The first step to applying foundation properly is figuring out what type and shade you need.
 If you have very fair skin, opt for a foundation that has an SPF (to help prevent sun damage).

 Also, determine if you’re better suited for a water-based or oil-based formula.
 Finally, pick up color samples from your local drugstore to get a sense of what's out there.
 To apply foundation, start by using a primer on your face and neck; it will help keep the product in place and make sure everything looks fresh all day long.
 Then, begin with a moisturizer and let it absorb into your skin before moving onto the foundation.

 After lightly dabbing some onto your face with a sponge or brush, blend thoroughly so you don't leave any patchy areas behind.
 For best results, use upward strokes to ensure even coverage—this way you'll also avoid streaking.
-If you want more coverage than what's offered by traditional foundations, try using a faces canada foundation - ultime pro foundation instead; just be sure to set both products with powder after application.
+If you want more coverage than what's offered by traditional foundations, try using a faces canada good foundationfor face - ultime pro foundation instead; just be sure to set both products with powder after application.

 Types of brushes to use while applying foundation